 Stealing from the guild!
 That was a very serious offence.
 Taking money from a kid was one thing, but from the guild was far worse and Chaydo had dragged her into this mess.

 ‘We can go to my den.
-It’s a bit of a walk to the fifth level.
-But we can talk in private, no one else lives past the third level.’
+It’s a bit of a walk to the fifth level.’
 Devesi decided it was better to just get it over with and they would have to see it soon anyway.

 They followed her up the central staircase.
 Past the third level it was too dark to see their hands in front of their faces.
 Taerys was especially horrified that there were no lights provided.
 Devesi thought to reassure them by casting her spell for her mage light, but for some reason that displeased them even more.